Bigadiç: Ecclesiastical history

 Two 13th-century bishops of Achyraus are recorded under that title in the thirteenth century : Leo and Laurentius.

 Although it was suppressed as a residential Byzantine see (circa 900?), one Tommaso (no other prelature) was appointed Latin Coadjutor Bishop of Achyraus (1505.06.06 – ?).

 Titular see

-The diocese of Achyraus was nominally restored in 1933 by the Catholic Church as Latin titular bishopric of Achyraus (Latin) / Achirao (Curiate Italian) / Achyraëb(sis) (Latin adjective).
+The diocese of Achyraus was nominally restored in 1933 by the Catholic Church as Latin titular bishopric of Achyraus (Latin) / Achirao (Curiate Italian) / Achyraën(sis) (Latin adjective).

 It is vacant, having had the following incumbents, so far of the fitting Episcopal (lowest) rank and members of Latin congregations :